largename1/eaglercraft-BETA-last-ver-before-release-/README.md

 # eaglercraft-BETA-last-ver-before-release-
-does use the newest eaglercraft file and the original website was tooken down by the creator lax1Dude
+does use the newest eaglercraft file.
+And the original website was tooken down by the creator lax1Dude